This statement applies to all AIB UK entities.

 In the event of differing views we will work constructively with HMRC with an aim of achieving early resolution.

-AIB regards the publication of this tax strategy as complying with the duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the UK group tax strategy in the current financial year.
+AIB regards the publication of this tax statement for the financial year ending 31 December 2018 as complying with the duty under paragraph 16(2) of Schedule 19 of the Finance Act.